 Andrew L. Goldman has been a faculty member at GU in the History Department since 2002.
 He served as the Alphonse A. and Geraldine F. Arnold Distinguished Professor from 2015-18 and for numerous years as the chair of the Classical Civilizations Department.
 His fields of special interest are the history and archaeology of the ancient Mediterranean and Black Sea regions.
-He received his BA from Wesleyan University (1988), and his MA and PhD from the University of North Carolina-Chapel Hill (1993 and 2000, respectively).
+He received his BA from Wesleyan University (1988), and his MA and PhD in Classical Archaeology from the University of North Carolina-Chapel Hill (1993 and 2000, respectively).
 Before arriving at GU, he spent several years studying and teaching abroad, in Ankara, Turkey, as a Fulbright Fellow and instructor at Bilkent University (1995-97), and in Rome as an instructor at Duke University's Intercollegiate Center for Classical Studies (1999-2000).
 Dr. Goldman was also the Rodney S. Young Fellow at the University of Pennsylvania Museum (2000-01), an institution at which he continues to conduct research (as a consulting scholar through 2020).

 At the Gonzaga main campus and in its study abroad programs, Dr. Goldman contributes to the History and Classical Civilizations Departments by instructing introductory through advanced undergraduate coursework on the history and archaeology of the ancient world.
 Using a broad range of textual sources, artifacts, and, more recently, Virtual Reality reconstructions of ancient sites, Dr. Goldman encourages his students to explore social, political and economic issues pertinent to the ancient world as well as our world today, examining topics such as global commerce, social diversity and identity, and the rise and decline of complex state entities across a period which spans from the 3rd millennium B.C. until the end of the Roman Empire.
 More recently he has begun to teach a First Year Seminar on ancient Pompeii, using the site as a means to explore different facets of ancient culture and its modern reception in novels, music and film.